internetarchive/collections-cleaners/README.md

 These scripts are being published on github to allow commentary and learning materials for the internal maintenance of the Archive's stores of materials.

+* frontpage.sh is a script that goes through all the items in a collection (with a texts mediatype) and ensures the first page of every item's document is the thumbnail, and that the online reader starts on the cover.